aiman-al-masoud/deixiscript/docs/notes/notes.md

 clause should make use of Thing not Lexeme.

-BetterBasicClause.ownerInfo() unwittinlgy asserts wrong non-relational info about this object "parroting the query".
+BasicClause.ownerInfo() unwittingly asserts wrong non-relational info about this object "parroting the query".
+That's BasicClause.query()'s fault.